How do you review your year? What are the best end of year reflection questions?

 Now, like TODAY, is the time to decide where you’ll be one year from now, or even where you’ll be tomorrow or next month.
 Will you be building on the momentum you’ve created or be frustrated to find yourself in the same spot (yet again)?

-Are you tired of feeling like you’re not making progress?
+Are you tired of feeling like you’re not making progress? a year review can help you uncover what’s working and what’s not.

 Do you want to live the life of your dreams and achieve your dreams?
 Then start making a habit of reviewing your year, month, or week.